Vetal1977/carvana_image_masking/README.md

 python main.py
 ```
 to train the model and make predictions.
 Be aware, this is a long-time process - it took several hours at my GPU-powered PC.
 It could be optimized though.
+The public leaderboard score is 0.993.
+The source could be used as a basis for further improvements.